Bio – Dr Lesther Papa

 (he/him/his)

-Assistant professor of psychology at San José State University’s (SJSU) Clinical Mental Health Counseling program.
+Assistant Professor of Psychology at San José State University’s (SJSU) Clinical Mental Health Counseling Program.

 Dr. Lesther A. Papa (He/Him/Siya/Esuna) is an assistant professor of psychology at San José State University’s (SJSU) Clinical Mental Health Counseling program.
 He was born and raised on the westside of the island of Kauai to immigrant Filipinx parents.
 As an undergraduate at the University of Hawai’i Mānoa (UHM), he was actively involved with the Filipino language program and organization, Katipunan.
 He participated in a Fulbright-Hays program (Advance Filipino Abroad Program) to learn Filipino language and literature after graduating from UHM and received a Master’s degree from Northern Arizona University before heading to Utah State University (USU) to pursue a doctoral degree.
 The combined clinical/counseling/school psychology program at USU provided excellent training in providing mental health services to diverse populations.
 In addition, Dr. Papa has participated and facilitated workshops and presentations on multiculturalism, cultural competence, and allyship (https://digitalcommons.usu.edu/ies/2020/all2020/1/) at USU, which has also informed his clinical practice.